vippsas/vipps-developers/common-topics/reserve-and-capture.md

 ## Reserve

-When the user confirms the purchase in Vipps, the payment status changes to `RESERVE`.
+When the user confirms the purchase in the app, the payment status changes to `RESERVE`.
 The respective amount will be reserved for capture, which may be done immediately or later.

 For example: